Last updated 7 April 2025

 Method

 At the Zeppelin station carbon dioxide (CO2) was monitored by Stockholm University (Institute of Applied Environmental Research, ITM) until 2013.
 Stockholm University maintained a continuous infrared CO2 instrument, which has been monitoring from 1989 to summer 2013.
-This instrument was run in parallel with the Norwegian Institute for Air Research’s new cavity ring down spectrometer (Picarro) for one year before it was stopped.
-Concentrations are since then monitored by the Norwegian Institute for Air Research’s instrument using a set of NOAA reference standards as a cooperation between the two institutes.
+This instrument was run in parallel with the NILU’s new cavity ring down spectrometer for CO2 and CH4 (Picarro, G2401) for one year before it was stopped.
+Concentrations are since then monitored by NILU’s instrument using a set of NOAA reference standards as a cooperation between the two institutes.
 Both methods were included in the Global Atmosphere Watch (GAW) audit in September 2012, showing good results for both methods and good consistency between instruments.
-CH4 and N2O are also measured at Zeppelin using a Picarro instrument.
+N2O is also measured at Zeppelin using a Picarro instrument (G5310).

-The continuous data are enhanced by the weekly flask sampling programme in co-operation with NOAA CMDL.
+The continuous measurements are supplemented by a weekly flask sampling programme run in co-operation with NOAA CMDL.
 Analysis of the flask samples provides CH4, CO, H2, N2O and SF6 data for the Zeppelin Observatory.
 Annual mean values are primarily based on measurements, but modelled empirical background values are used if there are any days for which observations are missing.

 Quality